haglobah/manzanit0.github.io/_posts/2019-08-23-functional-lessons.md

 ```

 That, my friends, is the magic of reducers.
 By applying transformations to our data structures and always
-making sure we return that same data structure, we can endlessly pipe our reducers thus achieving the vertical
+making sure we return that same data structure, we can endlessly pipe our reducers, thus achieving the vertical
 functions we spoke about earlier.

-Having the core business logic of our application modelled with reducers, as long as it makes sense, also
+Having the core business logic of our application modeled with reducers, as long as it makes sense, also
 makes it very easy to test it:

 ```elixir